vikasrs4u/Task-Manager/README.md

 1) Can add a new task to the list.

-2) Task can be marked complete by right swipe.
+2) The task can be marked complete by right swipe.

 3) Can reset the task list anytime.

 4) Clean and beautiful UI screens.

-5) Has "Dark Mode" feature which helps to view the tasks at night in better way.
+5) Has "Dark Mode" feature which helps to view the tasks at night in a better way.

 ## License